domvm/domvm/README.md

 ------------------------
 A thin, fast, dependency-free vdom view layer _(MIT Licensed)_

-### NOTICE: domvm is not yet stable. v1.0 scheduled for 2016-04-01.
-API is subject to change until then.
+### NOTICE: Parts of domvm are not yet stable! v1.0 is scheduled for 2016-04-01.
+Until then, API is subject to change.

 ---
 #### Philosophy